 It’s a very complicated process, much more complex than we might think.

-Before starting a color grading work, it’s necessary to make a plan: to know the color space, the image profile used in a camera, to know what will be the type of diffusion.
-Then comes the first step — the color correction.
+Before starting a color grading work, it’s necessary to make a plan: to know the color space, the image profile used in a camera, to know what the diffusion type will be.
+Then the first step is color correction.
 It’s a question of correcting the image in general in order to make it « neutral ».
-After that, to correct exposure, white balance, contrast, etc. This process may vary depending on the project.
+After that, you correct exposure, white balance, contrast, etc. This process may vary depending on the project.

 It’s important to always keep an eye on the scopes in your editing software.
 Learn how they work and how to interpret them.
 You’ll avoid mistakes.
 You can trust the scopes, but not your eyes or your monitor.